Witiko/doctoral-thesis/defense.md

 distributions, and in sparse retrieval, they are usually unbounded and depend on the lengths of the documents in the collection.
-Therefore, different score normalization would be required for community question answering collections such as ARQMath, where the average document is a short post contains hundreds of tokens at most and math understanding collection such as NTCIR-10, where the average document is a scientific article that contains thousands of tokens.
+Therefore, different score normalization would be required for community question answering collections such as ARQMath, where the average document is a short *post* that contains hundreds of tokens *at most* and math understanding collections such as NTCIR-10, where the average document is a scientific article that contains thousands of tokens.
 After we have normalized the scores, we can directly use them in my IBC technique instead of inverse ranks.